-NORC at the University of Chicago is conducting the California Communities Mental Health Services Survey (CCMHSS) for CPEHN and the California Department of Public Health (CDPH) Office of Health Equity.
+NORC at the University of Chicago is conducted the California Communities Mental Health Services Survey (CCMHSS) for CPEHN and the California Department of Public Health (CDPH) Office of Health Equity.
 The study is funded by the California Mental Health Services Act.

 Using a cross-sectional study design, the CCMHSS aims to survey over 4,000 Californians through a combination of probability and non-probability sampling.
 The sample will be weighted and calibrated to create full representative sample.
 In an effort to represent California’s diverse population and align with CRDP’s disparity reduction goals.